longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Moving right, we can see the :guilabel:`General` tab on the right most panel as highlighted in Figure 49.
 This tab shows information simiar to what is shown on the top center segment, along with units and city improvements that the city has produced and is supporting.
-Hovering your mouse over many of the items at the top of the :guilabel:`General` tab will show detailed calculation information on how the net value is produced.
+Hovering your mouse over many of the items at the top of the :guilabel:`General` tab will show detailed calculation on how the net value is calculated.

 .. figure:: ../../_static/images/gui-elements/city-dialog-general.png
   :align: center